cocktailscooking/cocktailscooking.github.io/_posts/2021-01-13-scratch-chicken-broth.md

 ## Cooking Instructions

-- Heat stock pot on medium heat.
+- Heat stock pot on low-medium heat.
 Add butter and melt.
-As it melts, add crushed garlic and rosemary sprigs to melting butter.
-Saute until garlic has a buttery texture, maybe five minutes.
-Add ginger slices about half way through sauting the garlic butter.
+Next, add crushed garlic and rosemary sprigs.
+As the herbs begin to release their delightful aroma, add the ginger slices.
+Finally, saute until garlic has cooked through and is a bit smooth, sitrring more than occasionally.
+If they have a bit of caramelization, neat.

 - Put the leftover bones and skin from a chicken carcass into the large stock pot with garlic and rosemary butter.
 Add vegetables, celery, onion, carrots.
 Cover with hot water, just barely covering the highest ingredient.
 Add salt and pepper, about 1 tsp of salt, 1/4 tsp of pepper.